Skip to main content

 void* const arg);

-• thread: Output parameter used to return the handle of the created thread.
+• thread: The output parameter used to return the handle of the created thread.

-• arg: Argument passed to the thread function.
+• arg: The argument passed to the thread function.

 tkl_thread_release